ashrithadevi011/Smart-Bachelor-Housing-Finder-BatchFlats-/README.md

 WiFi availability

-Description
+#Description:

 The page also includes the property owner's contact section and an embedded map showing the location.

-AI Roommate Matching:
+#AI Roommate Matching:

 The system recommends compatible roommates using a machine learning algorithm.

-User preferences such as:
+#User preferences such as:

 Budget